Learning is not sprinting

 Learning is not done at consistent pace

-In marathon the ideal race is done at a pace that is pretty much the same mile per mile over the entire race.
-This is not quite the way enterprise learning works, unfortunately, sometimes there are external factors that forces you to learn more rapidly than your would like to, for example when a new process or technology is introduced or when new regulations are introduced.
-This means you’re forced to learn at a much higher pace than is ideal.
+In marathon, the ideal race is done at a pace that is pretty much the same mile per mile over the entire race.
+This is not quite the way enterprise learning works.
+Unfortunately, there are sometimes external factors that forces you to learn more rapidly than desired.
+For instance, the introduction of new processes, technologies, or regulations may necessitate accelerated learning.
+This means you’re forced to learn at a much higher pace than what is considered ideal.
 Learning is, unfortunately, not done at a consistent pace.

 Learning is not one activity, you need to rest

-In both a marathon, and in sprinting all you do is that one very specific activity.
-You sprint or you run your marathon at a sustainable pace.
-But in learning in order to learn, you have to not learn.
-Or rather, not learning is crucial to learning.
-Or maybe, not learning is learning.
-Let us explain what we mean, one model for how the brain learns is “acquisition, consolidation, recall”.
+Let us explain what we mean.
+One model for how the brain learns is “acquisition, consolidation, recall”.
 You acquire your learning, you make the learning a stable memory, and you recall it for use.
 The consolidation phase happens during rest and sleep and as such is vital to for you to be able to make sense and be able to use and reuse what you’ve learned.
 Unlike marathon and sprinting, Learning requires rest.

 Learning is not for learning’s sake